-Regarding the elements of uncertainty and in mathematical models, these practicality ailments are also of much concern in both computational and experimental procedures.
+With regard to the elements of uncertainty and practicality in mathematical models, these ailments are also of much concern in both computational and experimental procedures.
 The test of validity is always whether or not predictions represent adequate approximations to the problem under consideration.
-The reader is invited to consult with Majdalani and Flandro21 wherein theoretical solutions are shown to agree very closely with computational data acquired totally independently by Roh and Culick.61 In the same study, asymptotics are shown to provide fair predictions of experimental measurements.
+The reader is invited to consult with Ref.
+23, wherein theoretical solutions are shown to agree very closely with computational data acquired totally independently by Roh and Culick.
+In the same study, asymptotics are shown to provide fair predictions of experimental measurements.

-Regarding the element of uncertainty in propellant composition, the most illuminating discussion could perhaps be borrowed from Buckmaster, Jackson, and Ulrich.62 Following a terrific simulation of time-accurate propellant burning, these researchers quite elegantly state in their 2001 conclusions: "The specific model that we have used here is a simple one, indeed oversimple, and one that omits much physics.
+With regard to element of uncertainty in propellant composition, the most illuminating discussion could perhaps be borrowed from Buckmaster et al. After a terrific simulation of time-accurate propellant burning, these researchers quite elegantly state the following in their 2001 conclusions:

+The specific model that we have used here is a simple one, indeed over-simple, and one that omits much physics.
 In a word, it is false.
 But unless we have made numerical errors, our results are not wrong.
-Indeed, 'right' and 'wrong' is not the correct dichotomy within which to evaluate the results.
+Indeed, "right" and "wrong" is not the correct dichotomy within which to evaluate the results.
 What is important is the extent to which they imitate the burning of real propellants, and there are things to be learnt from both its failures and its successes in this respect.
-We anticipate an evolutionary process in which new ingredients will be added, and existing ingredients modified, and we are confident that there will be useful successes despite the fact that for such a complex problem the model will be eternally false."
+We anticipate an evolutionary process in which new ingredients will be added, and existing ingredients modified, and we are confident that there will be useful successes despite the fact that for such a complex problem the model will be eternally false.

 These realistic statements seem to apply equally well to mathematical models under development.
-As alluded to by Buckmaster, Jackson, and Ulrich,62 current pursuits may be likened to the efforts of alchemists in 18th century Europe.
-Despite their confrontation with numerous challenges and hopelessly complicated successions of obscure trials, alchemists never doubted that a relative simplicity lurked behind the apparent complexities (e.g., Culick's mean flow $profile^{12}$).
-Thus, in their efforts to transmute copper into gold, they discovered a large number of useful substances including ammoniac, alcohol, and mineral acids on the basis of which modern chemistry and rocketry would later be founded.
+As alluded to by Buckmaster et al., current pursuits may be likened to the efforts of alchemists in 18th century Europe.
+Despite their confrontation with numerous challenges and hopelessly complicated successions of obscure trials, alchemists never doubted that a relative simplicity lurked behind the apparent complexities, for example, Culick's mean flow profile.
+Thus, in their efforts to transmute copperinto gold, they discovered a large number of useful substances including ammoniac, alcohol, and mineral acids on the basis of which modern chemistry and rocketry would later be founded.
 As for the crisp analytical formulations debated earlier, the main point in obtaining them is, perhaps, to thwart the claim by alchemists that all true knowledge is to be repeatedly found and lost.